The planning of a Weka system is essential prior to the actual installation process. It involves the planning of the following:

 The code allocates CPU resources by assigning individual cores to tasks in a cgroup

 Cores in a Weka cgroup won't be available to run any other user processes

 On systems with Intel hyperthreading enabled, the corresponding sibling cores will be placed into a cgroup along with the physical ones.

-The number of physical cores dedicated to the Weka software should be planned according to the following guidelines:
+The number of physical cores dedicated to the Weka software should be planned according to the following guidelines and limitations: